 Want to join them?
 You’ll need to build your brand first or join an established clinic.

 Either way, you’ll need to establish a huge amount of credibility first, as you will be helping people solve complex health challenges that left everyday doctors scratching their heads.
 And that’s something, right?

 Are Full-Time Jobs Dead?

-Maybe.
+Probably not, but this doesn’t stop people from predicting their demise.
 Watch Bridget’s TED talk to decide for yourself: